 The investigation is examining the actions of these employees leading up to and on the day of the shooting at MSDHS.
 The Commission has provided records to Ms. Ruiz at her request.
-At the end of the 2018/2019 school year, Thompson elected to leave MSDHS and take an administrative job at the BCPS District Office.
-Despite the ongoing investigation, in August 2018 Superintendent Runcie returned Morford, Porter and Reed to schools as assistant principals at three separate high schools in Broward County.
+At the end of the 2018-2019 school year, Thompson elected to leave MSDHS and take an administrative job at the BCPS District Office.
+Despite the ongoing investigation, in August

+2018 Superintendent Runcie returned Morford, Porter and Reed as assistant principals at three separate high schools in Broward County.
 Morford recently announced his retirement, and it was approved by the School Board.
-The BCPS completed its administrative investigation regarding Greenleaf and he was found to have not violated any policies.
+BCPS completed its administrative investigation regarding Greenleaf, and he was found to have not violated any policies.
 The investigations regarding Porter, Reed and Thompson are ongoing.
-The results are anticipated to be released in late 2019.
-It is unknown whether the district will include results of the investigation regarding Morford in its final determination given his recent retirement.
+The investigation regarding Morford will continue despite his retirement.